bartelsk/PowerDesigner/Repository/README.md

 - PowerDesigner 16.5 or higher
 - Visual Studio 2019 or higher (for build purposes)

-**Note:** The PowerDesigner Repository Client Library uses an active database connection to the repository through COM Interop, which means PowerDesigner needs to be installed on the machine you intend to use the Client Library.
+:exclamation: **Note:** The PowerDesigner Repository Client Library uses an active database connection to the repository through COM Interop, which means PowerDesigner needs to be installed on the machine where you intend to use the Client Library.

 ## Building